Harithalakshmi/Analysis--HBFC-bank/README.md

 Plot a bar graph for this new categorical variable

-[Hint – You may make use of if else/nested if statements to accomplish this task.
-You can refer how Income_Category has been created in the dataset]

 Create a scatter plot of the Age and the Experience variable.
 What do you observe?

 What are the top 3 areas (ZIP Codes) where the bank’s customers are located?